 Each of these letters begin with the statement, “These things saith He.”
 This statement is followed by a descriptive attribute of Jesus—attributes that point to His complete authority, dominion, and power.
 He does this for a reason.
 Jesus is Lord, and although He grants authority to His servants, much has been built that will not stand in day of judgment.

 There are many “stars.”
 There is only One True Day Star, and this is Jesus Christ.
 There are many “Lucifers” and “bright stars” and “sons of the dawn.”
 (Revelation 14).
-There are many false Christs and many of our leaders have been such in some capacity.
-We do not need stars.
-We need Jesus.
-It is the faithful churches, also know as candlesticks, that remain standing in Revelation 11, not the stars.
+There are many false christs and many of our leaders have been such in some capacity.

-His Kingdom will come.
-This kingdom is not one of hay and stubble, as we read about in Revelation 21.
+His Kingdom will come, and this Kingdom is made up of the faithful church—not the church built with hands—but the church that is you and me, for we are the temple of God if the Spirit of God is in us.
+This kingdom is not one of hay and stubble; it is a solid, everlasting Kingdom as we read about in Revelation 21.
 All that is not fit for that kingdom will burn.
 What will Jesus be if it is already kindled?
-What will He be when He finds His servants busily occupying and building?
+What will He be when He finds His servants busily occupying and building His city?
 He will be glad.

 The above is the draft version of the introduction to a book I plan to write and publish in a manner that is free of charge to the public.
 I wrote in These Things Saith He: Contents that I will publish the drafts here first and offer opportunity for others to share their thoughts before the final work is completed.